 It would seem to make sense, that in order for someone to enroll in what you propose (be it buying, or buying in to a non-business related vision you have), you need to find out how to get that person to see what you see.

 You know that if they go along with your proposal, they’ll benefit.
 You can see it, clear as day.

 So, the job at hand becomes ‘how to convey my vision’.

-But as you’ll have experienced – in life as well as in business – that’s hard to do.
+But as you’ll have experienced – in general life-situations as well as in business: that’s a damn hard thing to accomplish.

 People have their objections, their fears, their reasons why and why not…